Firing statistics of inhibitory neuron with delayed feedback. I. Output ISI probability density: Main calculation

 In the case $t<s$, the output impulse must be generated without the line impulse involved.
 Therefore, probability density for such ISI values is the same as for BN without any feedback:

 Here $P^0(t)$ is the output ISI probability density for BN without feedback, given in Eq.~(\ref{P0}).

-At the moment $s$, the inhibitory feedback impulse reaches BN and BN becomes empty.
-As it is impossible to obtain more than one impulse from the Poisson stream within infinitesimally small time interval $[s;s+dt[$, $P^{\Delta}(t\mid s)=0$ when $t=s$.
+At the moment $t=s$, the inhibitory feedback impulse reaches the BN and BN becomes empty.
+To trigger the neuron within the infinitesimal interval $[s;s+dt[$, one needs to get two input impulses within this interval.
+Probability of this event is of order $dt^2$.
+Therefore, $P^{\Delta}(t\mid s)=0$ at $t=s$.

-In order to obtain ISI $t> s$, two independent events must occure: (i) BN without feedback fires no spikes during time interval $]0;s]$; (ii) BN without feedback starts emty at moment $s$ and is firstly triggered at moment $t$.
+In order to obtain ISI $t> s$, two independent events must occur: (i) BN without feedback fires no spikes during time interval $]0;s]$; (ii) BN without feedback starts empty at moment $s$ and is firstly triggered at moment $t$.
 These events are independent since their realizations are defined by behavior of Poisson input stream on disjoint intervals $]0;s]$ and $]s;t]$.
 By definition of $\Pi(t)$, see Eq.~(\ref{Pidef}), the probability to have (i) is $\Pi(s)$, and (ii) has the probability $P^0(t-s)\,dt$.
 Therefore,